TheRonzor/ExampleProject/README.md

 `figures/`: Any pre-prepared output should be stored in clearly labeled directories.
 You should also provide a high-level description of what these files are here.
 As discussed in class, this should contain both .html and .png versions of your figures.

-`src/`: This directory contains the code and other resources used to make the thing that could have been a rock.
+`src/`: This directory contains the code and other resources used to make the thing.
 Usually, we put code, databases, images, and other things that the user does not need to worry themselves with into a directory called `src`.

 If there were actual files in here, I would provide a high-level description of what the code in each file is for.
 I would also be sure that the code itself is well-documented (i.e., all functions are type-hinted, contain docstrings, and have ample comments throughout the code).
 The only time I would deviate from this rule is _if I did not care about my readers being able to understand my code._